gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 or both.
 As we explore various techniques, look for the identifying characteristics of each method -- what type of research questions are being addressed (relationships or group differences, for example) and what type of variables are being analyzed (quantitative or categorical). ***Quantitative variables*** are made up of numerical measurements that have meaningful units attached to them. ***Categorical variables*** take on values that are categories or labels.
 Additionally, you will need to carefully identify the ***response*** variables, where the study and variable characteristics should suggest which variables should be used as the explanatory variables that may explain variation in the response variable.
 Because this is an intermediate statistics course, we will start to handle more complex situations (many explanatory variables) and will provide some tools for graphical explorations to complement the more sophisticated statistical models required to handle these situations.

-##Overview of methods</a>
+##Overview of methods

 After you are introduced to basic statistical ideas, a wide array of statistical methods become available.
 The methods explored here focus on assessing (estimating and testing